phorton1/base-apps-gitMUI/docs/submodules.md

   /parent_repo_path/rel_path, so the repo shows up in the system as 'just another' repo.
 It shows up as "++ relpath" in lists in the UI.
-- {id} - the id of the submodules IS the same as the the ID of the 'master submodule'.
+- {id} - the id of the submodules is gotten from Git::Raw and is the same as the the ID of the 'master submodule'.
   As far as much of the system is concerned, the submodule is JUST ANOTHER COPY of the master submodule.
 - {parent_repo} - a pointer to the actual parent repo object is included in memory for submodule repos.
 This is usually the field checked to determine if a repo is, in fact,